vtferrari/athena-dependency-analyzer/README.md

     mvn generate-resources spring-boot:run

 The Maven goal `generate-resources` will execute the frontend-maven-plugin to install Node and Npm the first time, run npm install to download all the libraries that are not present already and tell webpack to generate our `bundle.js`.
 It's the equivalent of running `npm run build` or `npm start` on a terminal.

-### Compiling to run in domain different from localhost
+### Packaging to run in a domain different from localhost

-    mvn clean package -Dapp.url=http://mydomain.com -Dapp.port=7070
+    mvn clean package -Dapp.address=mydomain.com -Dapp.port=7070